 Not at all.
 If you’ve never coloured hair before, balayage is the ideal option for upgrading your hair colour.
 Although blonde balayage is the go-to shade, you can experiment with most colours and incorporate a mix of multi-tonal shades to add depth and texture to hair for an effortlessly cool look.

 How long does it take to do in the salon?

 As balayage involves lightly hand-painting the surface of the hair, it depends on how many highlights you are opting for.
 A simple few highlights can take 45 minutes whereas a layered balayage can take up to three hours.
 Book in for a consultation with your colourist to discuss the best option for you, and they can advise how long the process will take.

-What to ask your stylist for?
+What do I ask my stylist for?

 The best balayage starts with a good cut – which ultimately creates an ideal base for adding balayage to suit your features better.
-Your stylist will be able to advise the best cut and shape for your face.
-Don’t be afraid to show your stylist some images of your new hair inspiration and discuss the best shade of highlights to work with your natural colour and skin tone.
+Your stylist will be able to advise the best cut and shape for your face, as well as the perfect colour to suit your skin tone.
+A good colourist will be able to find the right hue for you.

 As balayage involves bleaching hair, it’s essential to maintain healthy hair with a weekly deep conditioning treatment.
 Apply a repairing mask such as the Frizz Ease Miraculous Recovery Deep Conditioner, concentrating on the ends to return severely distressed hair to a healthy, smooth state.

 Our Be Inspired Blog is chockful of other interesting articles - from home hair hydration to fizz taming saviours - to help you up your hair care game while at home.